ppodgorsek/docker-robot-framework/README.md

         -v <local path to the test suites' folder>:/opt/robotframework/tests:Z \
         ppodgorsek/robot-framework:<version>

-Please note: such emulation might not work, depending on your device and operating system.
+Please note: builds and automated tests of this project will remain performed on a `linux/amd64` architecture so such emulation might not work, depending on your device and operating system.

-If this does not solve your platform-related issues, you will have to rebuild the image for your device/platform.
+If this does not solve your platform-related issues, you will have to rebuild the image for your device/platform, specifying that `--platform` option during the build and run.

 ## Please contribute!